kfjahnke/envutil/README.md

 implementation of PanoTools features is growing, currently the focus is on getting the geometry right, and all PanoTools geometric transformations along with some source/target projections are implemented.
-Colour and brightness manipulations are currently rudimentary, it's recommended to work with *scene-referred linear RGB image data*, preferably from image files using such formats by default, like openEXR. envutil uses the Acacdemy Software Foundation's library 'OpenImageIO' to access image data, which provides access to a large number of image formats, both for input and output.
-This widens the spectrum of material for processing with PanoTools methods, one notable option is to read directly from RAW camera image formats like CR2, using OpenImageIO's libraw plugin. envutil has limited stitching capabilities, roughly what hugin's helper program 'nona' would offer.
-The images are put together in a way which resembles a spherical voronoi diagram, there is no seam optimization or feathering. envutil can also hdr-merge exposure brackets.
+Colour and brightness manipulations are currently being added, it's recommended to work with *scene-referred linear RGB image data*, preferably from image files using such formats by default, like openEXR. envutil uses the Acacdemy Software Foundation's library 'OpenImageIO' (OIIO in short) to access image data, which provides access to a large number of image formats, both for input and output.
+This widens the spectrum of material for processing with PanoTools methods, one notable option is to read directly from RAW camera image formats like CR2, using OpenImageIO's libraw plugin.
+OIIO does in turn use OpenColorIO (OCIO) in short, which is another project under the umbrella of the Academy Software Foundation.
+This project provides sophisticated colour management, which envutil can leverage via OIIO's OCIO interface. envutil has limited stitching capabilities, roughly what hugin's helper program 'nona' would offer, but not using PanoTools-specific EMoR processing, PT interpolators or specific formats like multilayer TIFF, and offering only a limited set of projections.
+The images are put together in a way which resembles a spherical voronoi diagram, there is no seam optimization or feathering. envutil can also hdr-merge exposure brackets, and since it can process RAW camera images, this is an interesting new route to HDR images directly from the RAW data without manifesting intermediate images.

 Panorama photographers may not be familiar with the term 'lat/lon environment' - to them, this is a 'full spherical panorama' or